ProxxiTech/qi-analyzer/readme.md

 Because of this, when you download a pre-compiled protocol analyzer plugin from the internet and try to load it in the Saleae software, you will most likely see an error message like this:

-> "libSimpleSerialAnalyzer.so" cannot be opened because th developer cannot be verified.
+> "libSimpleSerialAnalyzer.so" cannot be opened because the developer cannot be verified.

 Signing and notarizing of open source software can be rare, because it requires an active paid subscription to the MacOS developer program, and the signing and notarization process frequently changes and becomes more restrictive, requiring frequent updates to the build process.